DaniPari99/ResearchTrack1/assignment1/python_simulator-assignment/README.md

 Parisi Daniele Martino 4670964

-This first assignment requires to write a Python script for achieving this robot's behaviour:
+This first assignment requires to write a Python script for achieving the robot's behaviour:

-* Constantly drive the robot around the circuit in the counter-clockwise direction
+* constantly drive the robot around the circuit in the counter-clockwise direction;
-* Avoid the golden token
+* avoid the golden token;
-* When the robot is closer to a silver token, it should grab it, and move it behind itself
+* when the robot is closer to a silver token, it should grab it, and move it behind itself.

 This is the first assignment's arena: